Genital herpes is a sexually transmitted infection. It is caused by the herpes simplex virus.

 Once you are infected, the virus stays in your body for the rest of your life.
 Some people never have another episode.
 Others have frequent outbreaks that can be triggered by fatigue, illness, menstruation, or stress.

-Call your health care provider if you have any symptoms of genital herpes or if you develop fever, headache, vomiting, or other symptoms during or after an outbreak of herpes.
+Call your provider if you have any symptoms of genital herpes or if you develop fever, headache, vomiting, or other symptoms during or after an outbreak of herpes.